-Packing cubes: For someone who is an over packer, packing cubes not only act as a compression storage bags for my clothes, it also helps me limit what I bring.
+- Packing cubes: For someone who is an over packer, packing cubes not only act as a compression storage bags for my clothes, it also helps me limit what I bring.
 By picking a size, I let myself put as many as I can reasonably fit in and nothing more.
 Plus, it organises my bag a lot more so when I arrive at a hostel, it’s not a mad pullout.
 I got a bundle packing cubes and pick out a medium size for clothes and a smaller one for underwear etc.

-Locks: If you are traveling, having locks on your bags and lockers are essential.
+- Locks: If you are traveling, having locks on your bags and lockers are essential.
 I always have at least three on me for any occasion.
 I recommend getting some sturdy digital locks, and one heavy duty one in case your hostel locker requires it.

-Waterproof phone case: You don’t need expensive fancy accessories to take your phone to the water!
+- Waterproof phone case: You don’t need expensive fancy accessories to take your phone to the water!
 There are universal phone bags and I put my phone inside it on hikes in case my water bottle leaks (that would be a sad way to lose your phone).

-Power Stripe / Extension sockets: Since I was travelling with my sister and outlets in hostels tend to be limited, we brought along a power stripe (called extension socket in UK) so we can charge our phones, cameras and GoPro at the same time.
+- Power Stripe / Extension sockets: Since I was travelling with my sister and outlets in hostels tend to be limited, we brought along a power strip (called extension socket in UK) so we can charge our phones, cameras and GoPro at the same time.
 It also saves some argument with fellow roommates.

-World adaptor: of course, because how else can you use your extension sockets?
+- World adaptor: of course, because how else can you use your extension sockets?